Arts Education Programs for People with Disabilities

 12 and upMusic

-A class where students learn how to recognize and understand music in connection to rhythm, melody, and harmony.
+A class where participants learn how to recognize and understand music in connection to rhythm, melody, and harmony.

 All instruction via video conference

-Music Theory Class12 and upMusicA class where students learn the fundamentals of music and develop the musical skills that musicians use to read, play, and write music.
+Music Theory Class12 and upMusicA class where participants learn the fundamentals of music and develop the musical skills that musicians use to read, play, and write music.

 Berklee Music Lessons Program for Adults with Autism18 and upMusicA class for adults diagnosed with autism spectrum disorder to explore and grow as independent and ensemble musicians using traditional or digital instruments.